DarioBoh/ISDS3105_fall18/projectHandout/README.md

 source: [Open Data BR - about](https://data.brla.gov/about)

-The concept of open data is quite simple – to “open up” access to public information of all types, thereby letting the public consume and interact with data in a variety of ways.
-This data may be used to facilitate decision making; encourage innovation through the development of tools or applications to further support public data consumption;
+The concept of open data is to “open up” access to information of all types, thereby letting the public consume and interact with data in a variety of ways.
+This data may be used to facilitate decision making;
-hold government departments and agencies accountable and promote transparency; and much more.
+encourage innovation through the development of tools or applications to further support public data consumption; hold government departments and agencies accountable and promote transparency; and much more.

 Open Data BR is an initiative that exists as part of a broader commitment to the residents of Baton Rouge focused on creating a more